playa3ull/playa3ull-community-proposals/README.md

 0. Think of a Novel Improvement to PLAYA3ULL GAMES
     <details>
       <summary>Details</summary>
       The PCP process begins with a new idea for PLAYA3ULL GAMES.
 Each potential PCP must have an author(s): someone who writes the PCP using the style and format described below, shepherds the associated GitHub Discussion, and attempts to build consensus around the idea.
 Note that ideas and any resulting PCP is public.
-Authors should not post any ideas or anything in an PCP that the Author wants to keep confidential or to keep ownership rights in (such as intellectual property rights).
+Authors should not post any ideas or anything in a PCP that the Author wants to keep confidential or to keep ownership rights in (such as intellectual property rights).
     </details>
 1. Post Your Idea to [GitHub Discussions](https://github.com/playa3ull/playa3ull-community-proposals/discussions/categories/ideas)
     <details>
       <summary>Details</summary>
       The author(s) should first attempt to ascertain whether there is support for their idea by posting in the "Ideas" category of GitHub Discussions.
-      Vetting an idea publicly before going as far as writing an PCP is meant to save both the potential author(s) and the wider PLAYA3ULL GAMES Community time.
+      Vetting an idea publicly before going as far as writing a PCP is meant to save both the potential author(s) and the wider PLAYA3ULL GAMES Community time.
       Asking the PLAYA3ULL GAMES Community first if an idea is original helps prevent too much time being spent on something that is guaranteed to be rejected based on prior discussions (searching the Internet does not always do the trick).
       It also helps to make sure the idea is applicable to the entire community and not just the author(s).

-      Small enhancements or patches often don't need standardization between multiple projects; these don't need an PCP and should be injected into the relevant development workflow.
+      Small enhancements or patches often don't need standardization between multiple projects; these don't need a PCP and should be injected into the relevant development workflow.
     </details>
-2. Propose an PCP via [Pull Request](https://github.com/playa3ull/playa3ull-community-proposals/pulls)
+2. Propose a PCP via [Pull Request](https://github.com/playa3ull/playa3ull-community-proposals/pulls)
     <details>
       <summary>Details</summary>
-      Once the author(s) feels confident that an idea has a decent chance of acceptance, an PCP should be drafted and submitted as a pull request (PR).
+      Once the author(s) feels confident that an idea has a decent chance of acceptance, a PCP should be drafted and submitted as a pull request (PR).
       This draft must be written in PCP style as described below.
 It is highly recommended that a single PCP contain a single key proposal or new idea.
       The more focused the PCP, the more successful it tends to be.
 If in doubt, split your PCP into several well-focused ones.
       The PR number of the PCP will become its assigned number.